microsoft/vscode-cpptools/Documentation/Debugger/gdb/Windows Subsystem for Linux.md

 * [Visual Studio Code](https://code.visualstudio.com) + Microsoft C/C++ extension for VSCode.

 ## How-To
 To debug, commands will be routed from Windows through `bash.exe` to setup debugging.
-Because our extension runs as a 32-bit process, it will need to use the `C:\Windows\SysNative` folder to access the executable that is normally in `C:\Windows\System32`.
+Because our extension runs as a 32-bit process, it will need to use the `C:\Windows\SysNative` folder to access the `bash.exe` executable that is normally in `C:\Windows\System32`.
 We will be using the `"pipeTransport"` ability within the extension to do debugging and `"sourceFileMap"` to map the source from the subsystem's paths back to Windows path.

 **NOTE: Applications will need to be compiled in the `Windows Subsystem for Linux (WSL)` prior to debugging.**